beagleboard/docs.beagleboard.io/boards/pocketbeagle-2/03-design-and-specifications.rst

 These diagrams provide a visual representation of the I2C tree, power distribution, and boot configurations, essential for grasping the board's functionality.

-The chapter then focuses on the heart of PocketBeagle 2, the AM6232 SoC.
-We explore its internal architecture, highlighting the dual ARM Cortex-A53 cores, Cortex-M4F core, and various integrated peripherals.
+The chapter then focuses on the heart of PocketBeagle 2, the AM6254 SoC.
+We explore its internal architecture, highlighting the quad ARM Cortex-A53 cores, Cortex-M4F core, and various integrated peripherals.
 Detailed figures illustrate the SoC's functional blocks, decoupling capacitors, DDR controller, and power management, emphasizing the importance of each component in ensuring efficient and reliable operation.